vjlab/resources/content/admin_hpc.md

 ## Phylogenetics Software

-_IMPT note: apps are slowly being migrated to a single shared folder, `/home/dten0001/apps`.
-I'm choosing a single custom `apps` folder for complete control over installation and updating, though these need not live in my personal home folder.
-I might move this elsewhere furthur up the FHS when I find a more suitable location._
+_IMPT note: apps are slowly being migrated to a single shared folder, `/usr/local/bin/my_apps`.
+I'm choosing a single custom `apps` folder for complete control over installation and updating.

-Simply `ls` the shared `apps` folder to see what's in there!
+Simply `ls` the shared `my_apps` folder to see what's in there!

 * BEAGLE: I frankly have no idea.
 It's not in `/user/local/`.
 * Figtree: Installed via `apt-get`